These are the best places to travel this summer

 8. Buy something beautiful at Chiang Mai’s many markets

-Sunday Walking Street is Chiang Mai’s biggest market, packed with local artisans and creative food vendors peddling their wares.
+Sunday Walking Street is Chiang Mai’s biggest market, packed with creative food vendors and local artisans peddling their wares.
 Talented performers show off their skills in between stalls, and local Hmong, Karen, Lisu and Akha tribes also venture down to sell their creations.
 The market runs on Sundays, 4pm to midnight.

-The other famous city market is Wua Lai Walking Street, taking the Saturday evening slot just south of the old city.
-Although similar to the Sunday Night Market, this one has a greater focus on local handicrafts including Thai silk, silver and woodwork that line the city’s ancient, yet still very active, commerce zone.
+The other famous city market is Saturday's Wua Lai Walking Street, just south of the old city.
+Although similar to the Sunday Night Market, it has a greater focus on local handicrafts, including Thai silk, silver and woodwork.

 Chiang Mai’s Night Bazaar sprawls across two blocks and is open every day, but expect to find typical tourist souvenirs and suit shop vibes here.
-What makes this place worth visiting however, is the many bars, restaurants, boxing rings and cabaret shows that visitors can avail, making for a fun evening out whether you buy anything or not.
-Open from 6–10pm daily.
+What makes this place worth visiting are the many bars, restaurants, boxing rings and cabaret shows, making for a fun evening out, whether you buy anything or not.
+Open from 6pm to 10pm.

 Beautiful view of Mae Ya waterfall with a wooden sign tell the name of this place.